 - I like Collector X and I value his business.
 A lot.
 I feel better knowing that he was able to buy a few coins as soon as I listed my new purchases.

 One more thought.
-Many of the dealers who had tables at CSNS are not really “retailers” per se.
-They may have some coins laid out in their cases but they are primarily wholesalers who lack: a) time b) couth c) desire to sell to people like Collector X. As I walked around the floor at CSNS, a thought hit me: there really aren’t a lot of tables at the show with nice coins on display.
+Many of the dealers who have tables at major shows are not really “retailers” per se.
+They may have some coins laid out in their cases but they are primarily wholesalers who lack: a) time b) couth c) desire to sell to people like Collector X. As I walk around the bourse floor a thought hit me: there really aren’t a lot of tables at the show with nice coins on display.

 Which brings me to my final point…